mariosky/edx-platform/docs/en_us/course_authors/source/course_student.rst

  .. image:: Images/Registration_page.png
    :alt: Fields that collect student information during registration

-Students then register for as many individual courses as they choose, which enrolls them in the selected courses.
+Students then register for as many individual courses as they choose, which enrolls them in each selected course.

 You can access this self-reported information for all of the students who are enrolled in your course: